Prannoy Roy: Early life and education

-Prannoy Roy was born in Calcutta, West Bengal on 15 October 1949, to P. L. "Hurricane" Roy, a Bengali executive at a multinational corporation in the city.
+Prannoy Lal Roy was born in Calcutta, West Bengal on 15 October 1949, to P. L. "Hurricane" Roy, a Bengali executive at a multinational corporation in the city.
 His paternal grandfather was Paresh Lal Roy, a traffic superintendent and an amateur boxer, known as the "father of Indian boxing" for having popularised the sport in the country.
-Paresh Lal gave his grandson Prannoy the nickname of "Tempest" when he was a child.

-Roy is the great grandson of suffragist and social reformer Lolita Roy and grand nephew of Indra Lal Roy, the first Indian flying ace.
+Roy is the great-grandson of suffragist and social reformer Lolita Roy and grand nephew of Indra Lal Roy, the first Indian flying ace.
 He is also a cousin of writer Arundhati Roy.

-Roy attended The Doon School, the private boys' boarding school in Dehradun, Uttarakhand.
+Roy attended La Martiniere Calcutta and The Doon School, the private boys' boarding school in Dehradun, Uttar Pradesh (now in Uttarakhand).
 He was at the boarding school during his teenage years when he met Radhika Das, whom he would later marry.
 Radhika was also from the city of Calcutta and was sent to the Welham Girls' School, another boarding school in Dehradun.

 Prannoy and Radhika moved to London, United Kingdom for their higher education.
 Prannoy had received a Haileybury and Imperial Service College scholarship to acquire the A-level higher secondary certificate.
 Following his schooling, he enrolled at the Queen Mary University of London and graduated in 1973 with first class honours in economics.
 He then became a certified chartered accountant and a fellow of the Institute of Chartered Accountants in England and Wales in 1975.
 Prannoy and Radhika also got married in London and then returned to India, settling down in Delhi.